 Arvida Group Limited (the "Group" or the "Company") is a forprofit, limited liability company incorporated and domiciled in New Zealand.
 Arvida Group Limited is registered under the Companies Act 1993.
-The Company is an FMC Reporting Entity in terms of Part 7 of the Financial Markets Conduct Act 2013 ("the Act") and is listed on the NZX Main Board (the "NZX").
+The Company is an FMC Reporting Entity in terms of Part 7 of the Financial Markets Conduct Act 2013 ("the Act") and has a listed bond on the NZX Debt Markets (the "NZDX").
 The Company's registered office is 29 Customs Street West, Auckland Central, Auckland.